-Dog parents’ biggest fear is having their pet suffer from heat stroke when they just had a good time at the beach, in the backyard, or even the porch.
-These are some of the signs to watch for if you think your pet is experiencing heat stroke:
+Dog parents’ biggest fear is having their pet suffer from heatstroke when they just had a good time at the beach, hiking outside, or just hanging out in the backyard.
+Here are some of the signs to watch for if you think your pet is experiencing heatstroke:

 - Excessive panting and drooling